rosmed/rosmed.github.io/tutorials/smarttemplate/tutorial_steps.markdown

 ## Step 1: Load MR images and register ZFrame fiducials

-- Load MR images in 3DSlicer (drag the provided files and drop at the 3D Slicer interface)
+First, load MR images in 3DSlicer (drag the provided files and drop at the 3D Slicer interface).
+Then open "ZFrameRegistrationWithROI" module
-- Open "ZFrameRegistrationWithROI" module

 ![ZFrameRegistrationWithROI module](images/image2.jpg)

+To register the fiducial marker model to the MR image:
 - Select the horizontal ZFrame model
 - Select the "COR TSE T2 COVER ZFrame" volume
 - Select index of slices 9 to 12